Bwir in camp Albert-Amiens rd, sep 1916, during the somme offensive

 "When we got home, if you got a mother or father you have something, but if you're alone, you got to look for work.
 When I come I had nobody.
 I had to look for work.
 I had to eat and buy clothes.
 Who going to give me clothes?
 I didn't have a father or nobody.
 Now I said, 'The English are no good.'
 I went to Jamaica and I meet up some soldiers and I asked them, 'Here boy, what the government give you?'
 They said, 'The government give us nothing.'
 I said, 'We just the same.'"

 And that's when Blackman disappeared off the veterans' radar.
-Travelling around South America, he worked as a mechanic in Colombia, before retiring to Venezuela to live with his daughter until the Barbados government helped to bring him home earlier this year.
+Travelling around South America, he worked as a mechanic in Colombia, before retiring to Venezuela to live with his daughter until the Barbados government helped to bring him home in 2002.

 As a Barbadian living in Venezuela for decades, he was not entitled to a pension there.
 The Barbados government (in the form of one dedicated civil servant) is still processing his application for one in his home country.
 And from the British?
 Nothing.